How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 </script>

-Put a Microsoft Ads Dynamic Remarketing Tag on the Shopping Cart Page
+Put the Microsoft Ads Dynamic Remarketing Tag on the Shopping Cart Page

 Place the tag below under the conversion tag from the previous step.
 This tag tracks and sends dynamic remarketing parameters: